The Generalized Matrix Separation Problem: Algorithms: Numerical Experiments

 \subsection{Preconditioning vs.\ No Preconditioning}

-For the first experiment, we generated a low-rank matrix $L_0\in\R^{100\times 100}$ modeled according to Table \ref{tab:2d} with rank $r=5$, and a sparse component $S_0\in\R^{100\times 100}$ with 10\% nonzero entries, where each entry is drawn from the standard normal distribution.
-The filter matrix $H$ was generated randomly, with entries i.i.d.\ from the standard normal distribution.
+For the first experiment, we generated a low-rank matrix $\mL_0\in\R^{100\times 100}$ modeled according to Table \ref{tab:2d} with rank $r=5$ ($\rho_r=5\%$), and a sparse component $\mS_0\in\R^{100\times 100}$ with $\rho_s=10\%$ nonzero entries, where each entry is drawn from the standard normal distribution.
+The filter matrix $\mH$ was generated randomly, with entries i.i.d.\ from the standard normal distribution.
 We compared the performance of Algorithm \ref{alg:gms} and the preconditioned Algorithm \ref{alg:gms_c} using the same parameters: $\rho_O=\rho_I=1, T_O=60$, and $ T_I = 60$.
+The LASSO step is solved by ADMM.
 As shown in Figure~\ref{fig:prec_convergence}, the preconditioned version converges significantly faster.
 More importantly, the preconditioned Algorithm \ref{alg:gms_c} is able to achieve accuracy on the order of $10^{-10}$, whereas Algorithm \ref{alg:gms} stalls early in the iteration.
 This demonstrates the effectiveness of preconditioning.